Hans5958/Black-MIDI-Meta/README.md

 This repository is made to unify the translations made by community, while trying to complete it for easier usage.

 You can visit the repository on <https://github.com/Hans5958/Domino-English-Translation/>.
+You can download the latest release [here](https://github.com/Hans5958/Domino-English-Translation/releases).

 ### List of Largest MIDIs